neurolabusc/surf-ice/mz3/README.md

  - If BOTH isSCALAR and isRGBA: both values are stored in the file.
 However, in this case the mesh is assumed to be a template.
 The RGBA colors refer to the color of the region, and the scalar intensity value refers to the region number.
 In this case, one expects the scalar values can be losslessly converted to integers.
 In other words, one expects the template to have regions `17` and `18`, but one does not expect a region `17.2`.
  - Files can store isSCALAR without having any other data.
 Since these files do not report vertex position or face indexing, they must be viewed with a corresponding mesh that includes these values.
 An example includes a [Gaussian curvature](https://en.wikipedia.org/wiki/Gaussian_curvature) measurement.
 Further, statistics might produce separate isSCALAR files for every contrast: for example consider a brain activation study where we produce statistical maps for both left hand movements relative to rest and right hand movements relative to rest.
 This would produce two statistical maps that are likely to contain some overlap (e.g. some brain regions are only used by one task, but others are involved with moving either hand).
  - The format does not store vertex normals.
 It is typically straightforward to compute these based on the mesh (though see next bullet point for potential issues with per-face colors).
  - The format only allows per-vertex colors.
 This is typical for shader-based per-pixel interpolation.
 However, if per-face colors are desired one will have to create replicated vertices.
 For example, a cube with per-vertex colors can be saved as 8 vertices.
-However, if one wants each face of the cube to have a single unique color, one must save 24 faces (four for each of the six faces).
+However, if one wants each face of the cube to have a single unique color, one must save 24 vertices (four for each of the six faces).
 Be aware that using per-face colors may influence the surface normal estimation, depending on the visualization software.
 If the software does not remove the duplicated vertices when computing normals you will get [jagged per-facet normals rather than smooth per pixel normals](https://www.scratchapixel.com/lessons/3d-basic-rendering/introduction-to-shading/shading-normals).
 For an example of per-face colors see the mesh 7ColoredMeshPerFace.mz3 described below (and created by the included Matlab software).
  - File consistency checks.
-The following rules help identify invalid mz3 files:
+The following rules help identify invalid MZ3 files:
    - isFACE and isVERT always have the same value.
 If both are true, the file contains mesh geometry (the vertices and face indices).
 If both are false, the file only contains vertex scalars/colors (e.g. it is a statistical map or curvature file designed to be overlaid on top of a mesh).
-In theory, one could store a point cloud in an mz3 file by storing vertices without any faces.
+In theory, one could store a point cloud in an MZ3 file by storing vertices without any faces.
 However, in practice mz3 files are assumed to store triangular meshes.
    - If isFACE is true, then NFACE must be at least 1.
 The minimum mesh has one triangle.
    - Every MZ3 file has NVERT of at least 3.
 This is because if isVERT, isRGBA or isSCALAR is true, then the number of vertices must be encoded.
 The minimum mesh is one triangle composed of three different vertices.
  - If isDOUBLE is true, isSCALAR must be false.
 The isDOUBLE flag denotes double precision scalar values, which precludes single precision scalar values.